stunc55/loanwebsite/README.md

 What is loanwebsite

 This website was created so that students can borrow products through the website.
 So basically it is created for schools and other institutions so they can barrow products for students.
 The website what I have created is very simple and basic, but it is functional.
-If you read the name you might already guess what kind of website it is.

 Getting started